m0dd0/PythonPhysicsEngine/docs/02_collision_detection.md

 ```

 ### Separating Axis Theorem (SAT)
-The Separating Axis Theorem (SAT) is a fundamental algorithm to detect the collision between two convex shapes.
+The Separating Axis Theorem (SAT) is a fundamental algorithm to detect the collision between two convex polygon shapes.
-The concrete implementation in this engine (`SatPolygonHandler`) can be found in `ppe.engine.collision_handlers.polygon_vs_polygon`.
+The concrete implementation in this engine (`SatPolygonHandler`) can be found in [`ppe/engine/collision_handlers.py`](../ppe/engine/collision_handlers.py) in the `SatPolygonHandler` class.
 I will approach the explanation by starting with the most basic version of the algorithm and then gradually add more details and optimizations.

 #### Basic Algorithm